AlreadyBored/nodejs-assignments/assignments/battleship/assignment.md

                                 type: "small"|"medium"|"large"|"huge",
                             }
                         ],
-                    currentPlayerIndex: <number>, /* id of the player in the current game session, who have sent his ships */ },
+                    currentPlayerIndex: <number | string>, /* id of the player in the current game session, who have sent his ships */
+                },
             id: 0,
         }